owaits/ScreenMonkey.Help/reference/toolbar/live.md

 ![](../../images/toolbar.png)
 # Live

 Live playback mode is the ‘normal’ operating mode for Screen Monkey.
 In Live mode left clicking on any dashboard clip will play it immediately.
+Optionally this can be changed to double-click to play in [General](../Settings/General.md) settings.